This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Dip one of the shrimp in the egg wash, then immediately in the flour, coating it generously with the mixture.
 Place the shrimp on the sheet pan.
 Repeat the process until all shrimp are breaded.

 • Bake 15 minutes until crispy brown.
-Remove from the oven and serve immediately with a side of your favorite veggies.
+Remove from the oven and serve immediately with a vegetable and another side for a complete meal.

 Video